Garden AdviceHow to Prune Trees and Shrubs

 For your convenience, we’ve prepared a complete guide with all the necessary information about the winter gardening activities you can take part in this season.
 From the proper way to water your plants to how to get herbs to grow in the winter.
 We got everything covered, no need to bury yourself in winter gardening books!

 This tip is essential when gardening in the winter.
 Inspect all structures in your green space.
 Make sure that your shed and fence are stable and if not – fix them right away!
 High winds and snow have the tendency to cause serious, and at times, irreversible, damage.
+If you haven’t already, it’s high time for you to waterproof your shed.

 Pruning in the winter is vital for most deciduous plants, as many of them tend to go dormant in the cold.
 Prune trees and shrubs on a mild, dry day.
 Get rid of any dead or sick branches first.
 Then continue with the ones that are too big or small so light and air can get freely protrude the tree’s crowns.
-Your main goal is to maintain the overall structure of the plants and to promote their growth for the following spring months.
+Your main goal is to maintain the overall structure of the crown and to promote new growth for the following spring months.
 Save your flora from brief warm spells by mulching it with straw, pine needles, or shredded leaves.

 To ensure that your winter salads survive the cold months, protect them with coaches and wrap the pots of any half-hardy species with some bubble wrap.
 Gather all your more capricious plants and store them in a greenhouse.